connect-btss/connect-btss.github.io/events.md

 title: CONNECT events
 ---

-> The Big Team Science (BiTS) Lab meets quarterly.
+> The hub of CONNECT--the Big Team Science (BiTS) Lab--meets quarterly.
 If you are interested in joining our next meeting, [email us](mailto:connect-admin@manybabies.org)!

 <br>